 - Professor Rachel Fensham, Assistant Dean, Digital Studio

-- Assoc.
-Professor Kate Senior, University of Newcastle
+- Associate Professor Kate Senior, University of Newcastle

-- Dr Greg Wadley, School of Computing & Information Systems, University of Melbourne
+- Dr Greg Wadley, School of Computing and Information Systems, University of Melbourne

 The Living Archive of Indigenous Collections provided a context and framework to test a digital Community Access Portal (CAP) linked with Museums Victoria’s collections.
 A collaboration between the University of Melbourne and Museums Victoria, the project employed a collaborative community-based approach engaging with the Ngukurr Community in southeast Arnhem Land.